VFX Pulls – Who Should Do Them

 - Render settings

-Having your dailies company do the VFX Pulls and match the render settings is actually pretty straightforward.
+Having your dailies company do the VFX Pulls and match the render settings that the online facility will be using in post production, is actually pretty straightforward.
 This could be handed off from a simple email with maybe 5-8 bullet points.
 These settings are also very standardized across whichever software each company is using.
 Hate to break it to you, but your finishing company is not doing anything proprietary for render settings :).

 Dailies Color on the other hand, is not so simple.